ndd21/PHYS281/docs/glossary.md

 A synonym for a [parent](#parent) class.

+## Syntax

+In programming languages "syntax" refers to the specific required structure, or grammar, of the language for it to be understood by the computer.

 ## Syntax highlighting

 This is the automatic highlighting of text within a code, via font colour, weight or italicisation,